HackYourFuture/JavaScript1/fundamentals/promises.md

 Let's examine Listing 2 in a bit more detail.
 There two calls to `getJSON()`.
 Errors are to be handled in one place, by means of the `.catch()` method that terminates the promise "chain".

 If you embed another promise inside the function that you pass to the `.then()` method you should return that promise as the function's return value.
-If you don't return the promise, you will break the promise chain and the single `.catch()` at the end of the chain will not catch all errors.
+If you don't return the promise, there is no way for the `.catch()` at the end of the chain to "see" a `reject()` of the inner promise, leaving the rejection unhandled.

 Note the expression assigned to the `innerPromise` variable.
 The `getJSON()` function returns a promise, but the `.then()` method chained to `getJSON()` also returns a promise (resolved to the value `undefined` because no value is returned).
 Therefore `innerPromise` is indeed a promise.
 In this case we are not interested in the value it resolves to (which is `undefined` as we saw), only in the fact that the promise is resolved (i.e. the async operation we were waiting for has been completed).